mtw/Bio-RNA-RNAaliSplit/README.md

 'AnalyseDists' executables as well as the RNA Perl module shipped with ViennaRNA are used by RNAaliSplit.

-RNAz v2.1 (availale from http://www.tbi.univie.ac.at/~wash/RNAz) is
+RNAz v2.1 (available from http://www.tbi.univie.ac.at/~wash/RNAz) is
 used for classification of split subalignments.

 R-scape v1.2.2 or above is used for computing statistically